vochosp/kviz-nj-vi/README.txt

 This project was created for masters degree

+Czech quiz for learning purpose of german language